Ajla tutorial

 Before compiling Ajla, install the packages libgmp-dev and libffi-dev.
 If libgmp-dev is not installed, Ajla will use slow built-in version.
 If libffi-dev is not installed, the possibility to call C functions from Ajla will be disabled.

+Download the newest Ajla version from the downloads directory.
 Unpack the tar.gz archive and compile it with ./configure && make.
 Install it with make install.

 If you cloned the git repository, there is no ./configure script.
 You can generate it with the ./rebuild script.
 You need autoconf, automake and ed installed.